 - Forward one-foot glides.

 - Glide turns.

 - Moving snowplow stops.

-Jr. Pioneers Hockey Pre-Team is for skaters who have completed Youth Learn Hockey Skating 2 and prepares skaters for hockey game play.
-Skaters learn how to maneuver the ice while in full hockey gear and now with hockey sticks and pucks.
-The pre-team level prepares skaters to enter the Jr. Pioneers Hockey U8 Beginner program.
+Jr. Pioneers Hockey U8 Beginner (formerly known as Jr. Pioneers Hockey Pre-Team) is for skaters who have completed Youth Learn Hockey Skating 2 and prepares skaters for hockey game play.
+The U8 Beginner program consists of an eight-week skating program.

-All Jr. Pioneers Hockey Pre-Team skaters are required to wear full hockey gear, including:
+All Jr. Pioneers Hockey U8 Beginner skaters are required to wear full hockey gear, including:

 - Helmet with full face cage

 - Shoulder and elbow pads